 He has also worked with Bell Shakespeare, The Border Project, State Theatre of South Australia, Dead Puppet Society, The Last Great Hunt, Sydney Theatre Company, The Escapists, Melbourne Theatre Company, Sandpit, Belvoir St Theatre and Windmill Theatre Co, where he is resident designer.
 Jonathon has received numerous awards.
 Most recently in 2016, Jonathon was awarded the Sidney Myer Creative Fellowship and received APDG awards for both Best Production Design and Best Costume Design for Girl Asleep, and received an AACTA award for best Costume for Girl Asleep.

 In 2017, he received the Sydney Theatre Award for Best Costume Design for Mr Burns.

 Fleur Elise Noble

 Fleur is a maker of all things visual.
-She works with drawing, painting, sculpture, animation, film, puppetry, projection and performance having studied at art schools in Adelaide (ACSA) and New York (NYSS).
-Fleur’s most renowned work to date is 2-Dimensional Life of Her, which was invited to perform at over 40 venues and festivals around the world.
-Fleur has recently premiered ROOMAN for which she received an Arts SA Triennial Project Grant.
-Fleur is also one of the lead artists/ facilitators with the Sharing Stories Foundation, where she has developed projects with young people in indigenous communities.
+She works with the mediums of drawing, sculpture, animation, film, puppetry, projection and performance to create 3-dimensional projection performances, akin to giant paper pop-up books that come to life.
+She studied on scholarships at art schools in Adelaide (ACSA) and New York (NYSS).
+Her most renowned work to date is her visual performance 2-Dimensional Life of Her, which was invited to perform at over 40 venues and festivals around the world.
+Her second major production ROOMAN premiered in Melbourne in 2017, after which it went on tour to Europe, the UK and NZ.
+Fleur has also spent many years working with the Sharing Stories Foundation, developing projects with young people and elders in indigenous communities.

 Fleur has won numerous prizes and awards for her work, including a prestigious Bessie (New York Dance and Theatre Award) for most Outstanding Visual Design.